Speakeasy vs Stainless for MCP: how do they compare on OAuth 2.1 support, governance, and observability?

 • Best for:

-Short Answer: Speakeasy gives you real-time logs, distributed tracing, performance metrics, and usage analytics for every MCP tool call; Stainless doesn’t provide an MCP-native observability layer and would require separate logging/monitoring setup.
+Short Answer: Speakeasy gives you real-time logs, distributed tracing, and usage analytics for every MCP tool call; with Stainless, MCP observability is up to whatever logging and tracing stack you assemble.

 Expanded Explanation: